The HyperTexts

 of another race and creed.
 Shouldn't we also put religious dogma aside (how can we

-possibly know whose house goes to whom, based on religious texts) and act with
+possibly know whose house goes to whom, based on religious texts) to act with

 compassion and justice?